 Ecotourism is a subset of sustainable tourism.
 As with any sustainability strategy, regardless of industry, the three foundational pillars are:

-1. People
+- People

-2. Planet
+- Planet

-3. Profit.
+- Profit.

 These pillars, aka the triple bottom line, are critical to the success and legitimacy of any sustainable initiative.
 Sustainable tourism has a unique responsibility to improve the lives of the local community and visitors, stretching their boundaries through education and experiences.

-This type of eco-friendly tourism offers travelers a rare chance to experience nature in Lionremote areas.
+This type of eco-friendly tourism offers travelers a rare chance to experience nature in remote areas.
 The first time I stayed at an ecoresort was in South Africa.
 Space was limited.
 It was a very intimate experience.
 I’ll never forget hearing the lions roar at night, eating local food, and learning about South African culture over a warm campfire.
 Ecotourism does not need to be an extreme example of traveling out of your native land.
 To summarize, there must be an aspect of the environment, culture, and local financial benefit to qualify as ecotourism.

 Rapid growth of tourism